-The reflected power is read on the right-hand REFLECTED meter scale.
-This scale indicates 60 watts full scale when the 300W power sensitivity is selected, and 6 watts full scale when the 30W power scale is selected.
+Reflected power is read on the right-hand REFLECTED meter scale.
+This scale indicates 60 watts full scale when the 300W forward power sensitivity is selected, and 6 watts full scale when the 30W power sensitivity is selected.
 This scale has a picket every 5 watts above 10 watts and at each watt below 10 watts.

-This scale is also divided by 10 when using the 30W switch position.
+The reflected scale is also divided by 10 when using the 30W switch position.